thspinto/kong-oidc/README.md

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.

-It can be used as a reverse proxy terminating OAuth/OpenID Connect in front of an origin server so that the origin server/services can be protected with the relevant standards without implementing those on the server itself.
+It can be used as a *reverse proxy terminating OAuth/OpenID Connect* in front of an origin server so that the origin server/services can be protected with the relevant standards without implementing those on the server itself.

 Introspection functionality add capability for already authenticated users and/or applications that already posses acces token to go through kong.
 The actual token verification is then done by Resource Server.

+## Use Cases

+The following are ways in which this plugin can be utilized:

+1. **Authorization Code Flow** (*reverse proxy terminating OAuth/OpenID Connect*)
+  - This use case is useful for fully managed sessions from the API Gateway.
+  - all unauthenticated requests will be redirected to the configured IDP
+    - unless `config.force_authentication_path` is used, see [Parameters](#parameters)
+  - the IDP authentication will be managed by this plugin
+    - the caller will not have to manage its own access token
+2. **Introspection**
+  - This use case is useful for third party integrations where the callers are able to retrieve their own access token.
+  - By default, all requests are NOT required to contain a valid access token in the Authorization header.
+    - see `bearer_only` in [Parameters](#parameters)

 ## How does it work